Olivares15567/Glass-Website/README.md

 # Glass-Website

-Glass Website that is mostly blue themed.
+This Glass Website is mostly blue themed and it gives off the glass effect.
 Here you can see the active games of others and look at their streams, new games, library and games.
 This website is very convinient for seeing the progress that your friends have made on certain video games.
-[Add description]